 Current volunteers, please use the VicNet link to schedule your shifts.

-For Registration, Click Here
+Registration, Click Here

-For Volunteer Orientation, Click Here
+Volunteer Orientation, Click Here

-For Volunteer Positions, Click Here
+Volunteer Positions, Click Here

 For Current Volunteer VicNet Log-In, Click Here

-For additional information about volunteering, please contact:
+Looking for additional information about volunteering?
+Please contact:

 Shepherd’s Hope Volunteer Coordinator